All Episodes

 How do we get here?

-If somebody wants to pick on President Clinton or President Bush, they really don't understand how rich the target is, it really goes much further.
+If somebody wants to pick on President Clinton or President Bush, they really don't understand how rich the target is.

 It just doesn't work.

-China's a different situation.
+Now, China's a different situation.

 And we talked about China yesterday on this program.

-Uh there are a number of ways to press China on this.
+In addition to the naval blockade, there are a number of ways to press China on this.

-Now the news today is that the Chinese feel insulted.
+Now, the news today is that the Chinese feel insulted.

 The Chinese feel disrespected.

-Now the trains are still running between China and North Korea.
+Now, the trains are still running between China and North Korea.

-Uh North Korea is a satellite country of China's.
+North Korea is a satellite country of China's.

 Everybody knows that North Korea couldn't get anywhere near a nuclear program without the support of China.

-We put the uh Pershing missiles in Europe.
+We put the Pershing missiles in Europe.

 What is the equivalent?

-The equivalent is you go tell China and you tell the North Koreans we're putting offensive nuclear weapons in Japan.
+The equivalent is, you go tell China and you tell the North Koreans, we're putting offensive nuclear weapons in Japan.

-But you start telling those nations in that region of the world that we're gonna arm up Japanese with uh offensive nuclear weapons, and you say that we're not putting up with this, we're not putting up with this unholy alliance uh that you have uh that you have established here.
+But you start telling those nations in that region of the world that we're going to arm up Japanese with offensive nuclear weapons, and you say to them, we're not putting up with this.

-We'll give some nukes to South Korea.
+And South Korea, too, we'll give some nukes to South Korea.

 No reason they shouldn't have this kind of technology, especially if the North does.

-They're just they're just people too.
+They're just people too.

-If you're unable to draw distinctions between good guys and bad guys, you're in heap big trouble, and many Americans are in heap big trouble.
+If you're unable to draw distinctions between good guys and bad guys, you're in heap, big trouble, and many Americans are in heap, big trouble.

 Seattle Times.

-North Korea's fears of a U.S. invasion likely helped spur the apparent testing of a nuclear warhead Monday, according to a University of Washington professor who has spent much of his career studying the Korean peninsula.
+North Korea's fears of a U.S. invasion likely helped spur the apparent testing of a nuclear warhead Monday, according to a University of Washington professor who has spent much of his career studying the Korean Peninsula.

-That would be Scoop Jackson of international studies.
+That would be Scoop Jackson of International Studies.

-Well, let's go to some more audio sound bites on this because I'll bet you we can find some other Americans who think it's Bush's fault for calling them axis of evil members that caused them to ramp up and do nukes.
+Well, let's go to some more audio soundbites on this because I'll bet you we can find some other Americans who think it's Bush's fault for calling them axis of evil members that caused them to ramp up and do nukes.

 Yes, it's all Bush's fault.

-How easy, how sophomoric and how pedantic it is for these Democrats to simply come out and blame Bush.
+How easy, how sophomoric, and how pedantic it is for these Democrats to simply come out and blame Bush.

 They are being frivolous, folks.